aerospike/aerospike-client-rust/README.md

 You’re not just testing this new client - you’re shaping the future of Rust in databases!

-You can reach us through [Github Issues](https://github.com/aerospike/aerospike-client-rust/issues), ping us through the standard Support portal, or schedule a meeting to speak directly with our product team using
-[this scheduling link](https://calendar.app.google/sDseJu6vUg8da5Kw5).
+You can reach us through [Github Issues](https://github.com/aerospike/aerospike-client-rust/issues) or schedule a meeting to speak directly with our product team using [this scheduling link](https://calendar.app.google/sDseJu6vUg8da5Kw5).